Frequently Asked Questions

 What should I know about your work besides the obvious?

-My work can obviously be viewed by it’s technical merits: yes, I can draw.
+My work can obviously be viewed by its technical merits: yes, I can draw.
 My particular technique is part of an art history tradition and conversation.
 There are several other ways to observe my work more closely.
 There is a visual vocabulary in which I repeat certain metaphors as a way of compacting and layering narratives.
 As with many artists, portions of my work are autobiographical.
 In particular, I like to explore the inner world of masculinity.
 I’ve spent most of my life searching for the universality of manhood through the lives of those who surround me and who live by old codes of conduct.
-In several of my works the rooster is the stand in metaphor for manhood, valor, machismo, and patriarchy.
+In several of my works, the rooster is the stand-in metaphor for manhood, valor, machismo, and patriarchy.

 What is your typical process for an important body of work or project?